vishwajeetsingh403/spacex-heroku/README.md

 For eg: Successful Launch api false or null gives empty response which can lead to a malfunction of all filters without passing proper success_launch value.

 A better approach and filter can be achieved with just one common api endpoint by using array filters.

+To run the optimised version of this application with just one endpoint, please checkout the branch `second-approach`.